adamrafuse/shadeMe/README.md

 This is a fork of the [original eponymous shadeMe plugin](https://github.com/shadeMe/shadeMe) which fixes the annoying shadow popping bug when moving around and adds some additional options and optimizations.
-You can now get nice dynamic shadows on architecture and landscape with a low iActorShadowCount setting and minimal performance drop.
+You can now get nice dynamic shadows on architecture and landscape with a low shadow count and minimal performance drop.

 ## Usage